apfuzz/flux/README.md

 # Flux CD

-This repository is dedicated to Flux CD.
+This repository contains Flux CD resources that automate the deployment and configuration of nearly everything in my home lab Kubernetes cluster.
+It works for multiple clusters, too, and I have a sandbox cluster I use for vetting new apps or configurations without worrying about breaking my primary cluster.

-It follows the monorepo design as described on [fluxcd.io](https://fluxcd.io/flux/guides/repository-structure/#monorepo).
+It follows the monorepo design as described on [fluxcd.io](https://fluxcd.io/flux/guides/repository-structure/#monorepo) and looks something like this:

 ```sh
 ├── apps                  depends on infrastructure, no interdependencies